-- Increase in number of Investment Managers. - Maturing offices in US, Canada and Singapore. - Launch of new product offerings for corporates and insolvency. - Increased targets for funding for Investment Managers.
+- Increase in number of Investment Managers - Maturing offices in North America, Asia and Europe - Launch of new product offerings for corporates - Increased targets for funding for Investment Managers personal use only

 INVESTMENT PORTFOLIO AT 31 DECEMBER 2017

 - Increase in number of investments currently funded to 77. - 3 further investments conditionally funded, and 7 investments approved for funding by the Investment Committee at 31 December 2017.